GuanceCloud/guance-docs/docs/en/management/overall-pipeline.md

 ### Import/export

-Support "import/export Pipeline" in Guance workspace "management"-"text processing (Pipelines)", that is, create Pipeline by importing/exporting JSON files.
+Support **Import/export Pipeline** in Guance workspace **Management > Text Processing (Pipelines)**, that is, create Pipeline by importing/exporting JSON files.

 ???+ attention

     The imported JSON file needs to be the configuration JSON file from Guance.

-Select the pipeline file to be deleted, and click "Confirm Delete" to delete the current pipeline file.
+Select the pipeline file to be deleted, and click **Confirm Delete** to delete the current pipeline file.

 ![](img/1-pipeline-3.png)